Diff-Oracle: Deciphering Oracle Bone Scripts with Controllable Diffusion Model: Methodology

 \subsection{Learning Procedure}

-To enhance generation results through style and content controls, we introduce a two-stage training strategy.
-In the first training phase, the style encoder $\tau_s$ and diffusion generator $\epsilon_\theta$ are learned according to Eq.~\ref{objective_style}, given a set of conditions including time step $t$, input image $x$ and style image $x_s$.
-Here, $x$ and $x_s$ are the same image.
-Since the scale of oracle datasets is small compared to billions of images previously used to train the diffusion model, it would lead to overfitting and inferior generalization ability when directly fine-tuning the pre-trained diffusion generator.
-Therefore, we borrow the key idea introduced in ControlNet~\cite{controlnet} to adjust the diffusion generator as shown in Fig.~\ref{fig:stage1}.
-As shown, the parameters of the diffusion generator inherent to the pre-trained SD are duplicated into ``Locked Original Copy" and ``Trainable Style Copy".
-The ``Locked Original Copy" retains the powerful generation ability learned from extensive images, while the ``Trainable Style Copy" undergoes optimization to learn conditional image generation under stylistic constraints in oracle characters.
-The two blocks are connected by zero convolution layers, where the convolution weights gradually change from zero to appropriate values.
-Such a fine-tuning strategy not only preserves the production-ready parameters but also augments the robustness of training.
+To enhance the impact of style and content controls on the final outputs, we propose a two-stage training strategy.
+In the first training phase, the style encoder $\tau_s$ and the U-Net of SD $\epsilon_\theta$ are learned according to Eq.~\ref{objective_style}, given a set of conditions including the time step $t$, the input image $x$, and the style image $x_s$.
+Here, $x$ and $x_s$ are the same scanned images.
+The scale of oracle datasets is small compared to the billions of images normally used to train SD.
+Thus, directly fine-tuning the pretrained U-Net could lead to overfitting and inferior generalization ability.
+To overcome this issue, we borrow the key idea introduced in ControlNet~\cite{controlnet} to adjust the DM as illustrated in Fig.~\ref{fig:stage1}.
+We can see that the parameters of the U-Net inherent to the pretrained SD are duplicated into ``Original Copy" and ``Style Copy".
+The ``Original Copy" retains the powerful generative ability learned from a vast number of images.
+At the same time, ``Style Copy" is optimized to learn conditional image generation under the stylistic constraints extracted from scanned oracle characters.
+These two blocks are connected by a zero convolution layer, where the convolution weights gradually change from zero to appropriate values.
+This fine-tuning strategy not only preserves production-ready parameters but also augments the robustness of training.